Linuxbrew/brew/docs/New-Maintainer-Checklist.md

 Once they have been active maintainers for at least a year and had some activity on more than one Homebrew organisation repository (or one repository and helped with system administration work):

 - Homebrew's [Software Freedom Conservancy](https://sfconservancy.org) Project Leadership Committee can take a vote on whether to extend an offer to the maintainer to join the committee.
-If they accept, email their name, email and employer to homebrew@sfconservancy.org and make them [owners on the Homebrew GitHub organisation](https://github.com/orgs/Homebrew/people).
+If they accept, email their name, email and employer to homebrew@sfconservancy.org, make them [owners on the Homebrew GitHub organisation](https://github.com/orgs/Homebrew/people) and add them to the relevant section of the [Homebrew/brew's README](https://github.com/Homebrew/brew/edit/master/README.md).

 If there are problems, ask them to step down as a maintainer and revoke their access to all of the above.